 Variants are classified according to a 5-tiers variant classification (see Wallis et al Practice Guidelines for the Evaluation of Pathogenicity and the Reporting of Sequence Variants in Clinical Molecular Genetics.
 January 2013).
 Class 1 and 2 variants will not be reported.
 Heterozygous class 3 variants in recessive genes will not always be reported.
 Only variants which can be the cause of the clinical phenotype of the patient will be reported.
 Variants with uncertain clinical significance in genes associated with diseases not related to the clinical phenotype of the patient will not be reported.

-Regions within regiona of interest that fail to achieve 100% coverage and that are not mentioned under specifications, will be reported as well if relevant to the phenotype of the patient and/or other laboratorial test results.
+Locations within regions of interest that fail to achieve 100% coverage and that are not mentioned under specifications will be reported as well, if relevant to the phenotype of the patient and/or other laboratorial test results.